-This all-butter gluten-free flaky pie crust recipe is tender, easy to make, and perfect for all your favorite pies.
-Never struggle with making homemade pie crust again.
-This versatile dough is easy to work with and perfect for sweet and savory pies!
+This gluten-free pie crust recipe is flaky, easy to make, and perfect for all my gluten-free pie recipes.
+Thanks to the addition of sour cream you will never struggle with making homemade pie dough again.
+This versatile dough is easy to work with and perfect for sweet and savory pies, just follow my step-by-step photo instructions or watch the video.

 This post may include affiliate links.
 Please read my disclosure policy.